Nova Scotia in the American Revolution: 1775–1778

 At the outbreak of the American Revolution, many Nova Scotians were New England-born and were sympathetic to the American Patriots.
 This support slowly eroded over the first two years of the war as American privateers attacked Nova Scotian villages and shipping to try to interrupt Nova Scotian trade with the American Loyalists still in New England.
 During the war, American privateers captured 225 vessels either leaving or arriving at Nova Scotia ports.

-In June 1775, the Americans had their first naval victory over the British in the Battle of Machias.
-In response to this defeat, in July 1775, the British sent from Halifax two armed sloops to Machias, Province of Massachusetts Bay to capture the rebels.
-American privateer Joseph O'Brien captured these two British vessels on 12 July 1775 in the Bay of Fundy.
+In June 1775, the Americans had their first naval victory over the British in the Battle of Machias where American privateer Jeremiah O'Brien and the men of Machias, Maine, captured a British war ship.
+In response to this defeat, in July 1775, the British sent from Halifax two armed sloops to Machias to capture the rebel captain and his men.
+On July 12, 1775, Jeremiah O'Brien sailing his schooner, the Machias Liberty, acting in concert with Colonel Benjamin Foster (in an East Machias schooner) captured these two British vessels in the Bay of Fundy.

 The following month American privateers from Machias executed their third consecutive victory in the region by raiding St John.

-In retaliation for the American victories at Machias and St. John, the British executed the Burning of Falmouth (present-day Portland, Maine) in October 1775.
-The following month, in November 1775, the American Patriots retaliated by ships Hancock and Franklin from Marblehead conducting the Raid on Charlottetown (1775) and Canso, Nova Scotia where they took five prizes.
+In retaliation for the American victories at Machias and St. John, the British burned Falmouth (present-day Portland, Maine) in October 1775.
+The following month, in November 1775, the American Patriots retaliated by ships Hancock and Franklin from Marblehead raiding Charlottetown and Canso, Nova Scotia, where they took five prizes.
 (In the raid on Charlottetown, the privateers also sought revenge against Nathaniel Coffin, the Loyalist who cut down the Liberty Tree in Boston.)
-The first year of the war ended with the American privateer Raid on Yarmouth, Nova Scotia.
+The first year of the war ended with the American privateer raid on Yarmouth, Nova Scotia.

 In 1775, rebellion began to ferment within Nova Scotia.
 Governor Legge began to target prominent Protestant dissenters of the St. Matthew's Church: John Fillis and judge William Smith and John Frost (minister).
 The Governor also targeted judge Seth Harding from the Liverpool Township and he left on October 1775 and did not return.
 According to Cahill, as a result of "instances of non-legal repression and petty tyranny, such as the summary dismissals of Judge Smith and Justice Frost, had ended with the recall of Governor Legge [to London] in January 1776."

-A small number of Nova Scotians went south to serve with the Continental Army against the British; upon the completion of the war these rebels were granted land in the Refugee Tract in Ohio.
+A small number of Nova Scotians went south to serve with the Continental Army against the British; upon the completion of the war these rebels were granted land in the Refugee Tract in what later became Ohio.